BRICKS (software): BNode

 A BNode could be seen as a set of services that are required to manage an institution's presence in the system, and to provide services for the rest of the community.
 A BNode consists of three types of components: fundamental, core, and basic Bricks.
-Most of them are standard Web services, described by Web Services Description Language documents and registered with a UDDI compatible repository used also for discovering appropriate services.
+Most of them are standard Web services, described by Web Services Description Language (WSDL) documents and registered with a Universal Description, Discovery, and Integration (UDDI)-compatible repository – which are also used for discovering appropriate services.

-Since the BNode architecture is service-based, a BNode installation can be spread on more than one machine at the installation site.
-In such cases fundamental Bricks are needed on every machine that is part of the local installation, and core and basic Bricks can be present only on some machines.
-As their name suggests, core Bricks provide core system functionalities to users, i.e. a minimal set of services that enables users to use the system.
-On the other side, basic Bricks are optional and they must not be present on every installation site.
+Since the BNode architecture is service-based, a BNode installation can be spread across multiple machines at the installation site.
+In such cases, fundamental Bricks are needed on every machine that is part of the local installation, while core and basic Bricks may only be present on some machines.
+As their name suggests, core Bricks provide core-system functionalities to users, i.e. a minimal set of services that enables users to use the system.
+On the other side, basic Bricks are optional, and they must not be present on every installation site.

-Services run within a Web-service framework that provides: service deployment or undeployment, service invocation, and parameters serialisation/deserialisation.
+Services run within a Web-service framework that provides: service deployment or non-deployment, service invocation, and parameters serialisation/deserialisation.

-The software is mainly written in the Java programming language, using an embedded version of Apache Tomcat application Server.
-BNode services use open-source libraries and frameworks including: Jena, Apache Axis, Apache Lucene, Apache Jackrabbit, Apache Ant, JUnit, HSQLDB.
+The software is mainly written in the Java programming language, using an embedded version of the Apache Tomcat application Server.
+BNode services use open-source libraries and frameworks, including: Jena, Apache Axis, Apache Lucene, Apache Jackrabbit, Apache Ant, JUnit, and HSQLDB.

 The BNode exposes its services through a SOAP web-service application programming interface.
-A Java Server Pages (JSP) web-based GUI is provided for the administrative tasks including configuration of the network settings, security, and user management.
+A Java Server Pages (JSP) web-based GUI is provided for administrative tasks, including security, user management, and configuration of network settings.

 Users interact with a BNode through the BRICKS Pillar applications.